Rocky Mountain High and Hot Springs

 A friend of mine in Colorado City has a caregiver who can get him $33 grams of oil.
 Even with the discount, I paid $15 for 150 mg, so I'm definitely still paying retail.
 Even worse, the edibles do nothing, and I only have a week left to smoke all this stuff before I'm due in Salt Lake City.
 Thankfully, there are plenty of places in the woods to get high.

 You meet a lot of crazy people living on the road.
 The ones that'll stop to talk to you are normally the eccentrics.
 Most good family people are too busy taking their family on the road to bother having friendly conversations with random strangers.

 I've met more buses full of hippies than I ever thought I'd see.
 Occasionally, I would wake up in the middle of the night and go wandering or step out for a stretch, and I'd be approached by a car full of younger people on some sort of late night adventure.
 Each time I'd smoke them out, and have a friendly chat for a day or evening before moving on.

 Camping in the van has definitely been an experience.
 I've been living in this particular van for the better part of four months now.
 Bringing my van dwelling out into the mountains, rivers, and forests of Colorado reminded me why it is I do what I do.

-Brian Penny is a former Business Analyst at Bank of America turned whistleblower, troll, and freelance writer.
-Penny is a frequent contributor to the Huffington Post, Main Street, Lifehack, Cannabis Now, and Money Side of Life.
-He documents his experiences blowing the whistle on the banks and working with Anonymous on his blog.
+Brian Penny is a former Operations Manager and Business Analyst at Bank of America turned whistleblower.
+He's a frequent contributor to The Street, Huffington Post, Cannabis Now, and Fast Company.